Coorbit spaces associated to integrably admissible dilation groups: Wavelet transforms with semi-direct products

 for $p \in [1,\infty]$ and $q \in [1,\infty)$ and $ \| f \|_{L^{p,\infty}_v} := \esssup_{h \in H} \big( \big\| w(\cdot, h) f(\cdot, h) \big\|_{L^p (\RR^d)} \big). $ As usual, the conjugate $p'$ of $p \in (1,\infty)$ is defined as $p' := \frac{p}{p-1}$, and $1' := \infty$ and $\infty' := 1$.

 Throughout this paper, any weighting function on $G$ will be assumed to be \emph{admissible} in the following sense.

-\begin{definition} A continuous weighting function $v : G \to (0, \infty)$ is called \emph{admissible} if \begin{enumerate}[(i)] \item The submultiplicativity condition is satisfied, i.e., $v((x_1, h_1) (x_2, h_2)) \leq C_v \cdot v(x_1, h_1) v(x_2, h_2)$ for all $(x_1, h_1), (x_2, h_2) \in G$ and some $C_v > 0$. \item There exists a locally bounded weight $v_0 : H \to (0,\infty)$ and an $s \in [0,\infty)$ such that $v(x,h) \leq (1+|x|)^s v_0 (h)$ for all $(x,h) \in G$. \end{enumerate} \end{definition}
+\begin{definition} A continuous weighting function $v : G \to (0, \infty)$ is called \emph{admissible} if \begin{enumerate}[(i)] \item The submultiplicativity condition is satisfied, i.e., $v((x_1, h_1) (x_2, h_2)) \leq C_v \cdot v(x_1, h_1) v(x_2, h_2)$ for all $(x_1, h_1), (x_2, h_2) \in \mathbb{R}^d \rtimes H$ and some $C_v > 0$. \item There exists a locally bounded weight $v_0 : H \to (0,\infty)$ and an $s \in [0,\infty)$ such that $v(x,h) \leq (1+|x|)^s v_0 (h)$ for all $(x,h) \in \mathbb{R}^d \rtimes H$. \end{enumerate} \end{definition}

-Norm estimates for convolution operators play an essential role in coorbit space theory.
-In particular, it will be used repeatedly that $L^{p,q}_v (G)$ forms a Banach convolution module over $L^1_w (G)$ for a \emph{control weight} $w : G \to \mathbb{R}^+$.
-See \cite[Section 4]{feichtinger1989banach1} and \cite[Section 2.2]{grochenig1991describing} for a general discussion on control weights.
+Norm estimates for convolution operators play an essential role in the sequel.
+In particular, it will be used repeatedly that $L^{p,q}_v (G)$ forms a Banach convolution module over $L^1_w (G)$ for a so-called \emph{control weight} $w : G \to \mathbb{R}^+$.

 \begin{definition} Let $Y = L^{p,q}_v (G)$ for $p,q \in [1,\infty]$ and an admissible weight $v : G \to \mathbb{R}^+$.
 A weight $w : G \to \mathbb{R}^+$ is called a \emph{control weight} for $Y$ if it satisfies